-Making Superb Decisions: Using Running Records to Understand Patterns and Inform Instruction
+Making Superb Decisions: Understanding Patterns in Running Records to Inform Instruction

-Online Professional Learning Session – Presented Live on January 31, 2022 at 6:30pm (eastern time).
-This session will be recorded and available for repeat viewing until August 31, 2022.
+Online Professional Learning Session – This session was recorded and available for repeat viewing until August 31, 2022.

 Presented by: Dr. Shari Worsfold